What are the schools in Almaty like?

 When we asked about the schools in Almaty, they said...

 "Almaty is home to a number of excellent international and bilingual schools.
 The International School of Almaty (ISA) is a private, non-profit school that offers an international curriculum for students from pre-kindergarten to grade 12.
 ISA is accredited by the Council of International Schools and the New England Association of Schools and Colleges, and offers a rigorous academic program that prepares students for university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Almaty Bilingual School (ABS) is a private school that offers a bilingual education in English and Kazakh.
 ABS is accredited by the Council of International Schools and the Cambridge International Examinations, and provides a comprehensive curriculum that prepares students for university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Almaty International School (AIS) is a private school that offers an international curriculum for students from pre-kindergarten to grade 12.
 AIS is accredited by the Council of International Schools and the New England Association of Schools and Colleges, and provides a rigorous academic program that prepares students for university studies.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Almaty International School of Languages (AISL) is a private school that offers a bilingual education in English and Kazakh.
 AISL is accredited by the Council of International Schools and the Cambridge International Examinations, and provides a comprehensive curriculum that prepares students for university studies.
-The school also offers a wide range of extracurricular activities, including sports, music, and art," commented one expat when asked about in Almaty.
+The school also offers a wide range of extracurricular activities, including sports, music, and art," said one expat in Almaty with children at .

 Other Questions: